OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 || classic Outlook UI when connected to<br>Exchange on-premises | [1.1](requirement-set-1.1/outlook-requirement-set-1.1.md), [1.2](requirement-set-1.2/outlook-requirement-set-1.2.md), [1.3](requirement-set-1.3/outlook-requirement-set-1.3.md), [1.4](requirement-set-1.4/outlook-requirement-set-1.4.md), [1.5](requirement-set-1.5/outlook-requirement-set-1.5.md), [1.6](requirement-set-1.6/outlook-requirement-set-1.6.md) |

 > [!NOTE]
-> <sup>1</sup> Version support for more recent requirement sets in Outlook on Windows with a Microsoft 365 subscription or a retail one-time purchase as follows:
+> <sup>1</sup> Version support for more recent requirement sets in Outlook on Windows with a Microsoft 365 subscription or a retail perpetual license as follows:
 >
 > - Support for **1.8** is available from Version 1910 (Build 12130.20272).
 > - Support for **1.9** is available from Version 2008 (Build 13127.20296).